pnnl/HyperNetX/docs/source/modularity.rst

 Overview
 --------
-The hypergraph_modularity submodule in HNX provided functions to compute **hypergraph modularity** for a given partition of the vertices in a hypergraph.
+The hypergraph_modularity submodule in HNX provides functions to compute **hypergraph modularity** for a given partition of the vertices in a hypergraph.
 In general, higher modularity indicates a better partitioning of the vertices into dense communities.

-The submodule also provides a function to generate the **two-section graph** for a given hypergraph which can then be used to find vertex partition via graph-based algorithms.
+Two functions to generate such hypergraph partitions are provided: **Kumar's** algorithm, and the simple **Last-Step** refinement algorithm.

-Two functions to generate such partitions running either **Kumar's** algorithm, or a simple **Last-Step** refinement algorithm.
-Finally,
+The submodule also provides a function to generate the **two-section graph** for a given hypergraph which can then be used to find vertex partitions via graph-based algorithms.

 Installation
 ------------
-As it is part of HNX, no extra installation is required.
+Since it is part of HNX, no extra installation is required.
 The submodule can be imported as follows::

    import hypernetx.algorithms.hypergraph_modularity as hmod